isaquecolem/chrome-extension/README.md

 # chrome-extension
-A Google Chrome extension that I'm doing to pratice HTML, CSS and JS
+A Google Chrome extension that I'm doing to pratice HTML, CSS and JS.